 The Public Interest Law Initiative

-Each year, Kirkland funds multiple summer and school-year internships for law students as part of the Firm’s commitment to the Public Interest Law Initiative® (PILI), an organization whose mission is to facilitate equal access to justice.
-Most notably, the Firm sponsors postgraduate PILI Fellowships, in which incoming Kirkland lawyers gain valuable experience while representing those who may not otherwise have access to quality legal representation.
-Kirkland’s PILI Fellows work at various legal service organizations across Chicago while studying for the bar exam, and may help clients become citizens, buy homes, adopt children, secure disability benefits or gain asylum, among many other achievements.
-Kirkland sponsors more PILI Fellows than any law firm in Chicago.
+Each year, Kirkland funds multiple postgraduate fellowships as part of the Firm’s commitment to the Public Interest Law Initiative (PILI), an organization with a mission to cultivate a lifelong commitment to public interest law and pro bono service within the Illinois legal community.
+The fellowships allow incoming Kirkland lawyers to work at public interest legal aid organizations across Chicago while studying for the bar exam.
+The legal aid organizations help clients become citizens, buy homes, adopt children, secure disability benefits and gain asylum, among many other achievements.
+Kirkland sponsors approximately 30 PILI Fellows every year, the most of any law firm in Chicago.

 New York City Public Service Fellowships